JasiahRutherford/jasiahs-megr2156-portfolio/docs/assignments/A01/index.md

 Symmetry is very critical with this mechanical system a scissor handle acts as a lever about the pivot when the user is applying force at the handle end or the handle loop located at the bottom.
 The length and curved geometry provide mechanical advantage by increasing the torque about the pivot which is then transferred to the blade.
 This allows the mechanical system to cut whatever is between the scissors.
 <img width="3024" height="4032" alt="Untitled design (3)" src="https://github.com/user-attachments/assets/e5863e0e-aafa-49b6-89b6-e17006b69b9c" />
 The pivot point in the middle of this system is a fixed rotational joint that connects the two scissor blades this allows them to rotate relative to each other around a central axis.
 Its position controls the blade motion and provides the movement that separates the material.

+Patent Research -
+Patent #: US3376641A
+Inventor: Andrew C Usborne
+Alternative solutions: The functions of a guillotine and a rotary cutter are the same they both separate material through a cutting action
+Design Decision: One of the design decisions I noticed in the geometry of this system is that the scissors use a long handle relative to the blade which increases mechanical advantage.
+This allows the user to apply less force at the handles while producing a greater cutting force at the blades.

 ## Decide